 A two-tiered theory of justification is generated by the following thought.
 Consider candidates for the kind of epistemic good F that confers justification (or epistemic rationality) on a doxastic state.
 F might, for instance, be the property of having come about by an application of correct epistemic rules, or the property of being the output of a reliable process.
 Now assume that it is possible for a state to have F while one has evidence that it lacks F – or, more generally, that it is possible for a state to have F while one has evidence that the state in question is flawed.
 Then, F cannot be a necessary and sufficient condition for justification or epistemic rationality after all.
 An additional condition is needed that rules out higher-order defeaters.
 A useful heuristic picture of what a two-tiered theory of justification will involve is the following: if one’s belief in a proposition p is to be justified, it must have some property F, and in addition, one must lack (sufficiently strong) evidence that it fails to have F.

 In what follows, I will make an assumption about what the epistemic good-making properties of doxastic states are.
 It has its roots in what I will call a rule-driven picture of epistemic cognition.
 On such a picture, doxastic responses at least typically involve the application of epistemic rules, and whether or not a doxastic state is epistemically rational or justified depends on the goodness of the rules that were applied in forming or maintaining that state.
-I will call the good rules the correct ones, recognising that in the two-tiered theory I sketch correct rules play a somewhat different role than they do in more traditional theories exemplifying the rule-driven picture.
+I will call the good rules the correct ones, recognising that in the two-tiered theory I sketch, correct rules play a somewhat different role than they do in more traditional theories exemplifying the rule-driven picture.
 The idea is roughly (subject to some qualifications below) that it is a necessary condition on the rationality of a doxastic response that it involve the application of a correct epistemic rule.
 Those who endorse the picture tend to think that this is also a sufficient condition.
 But for reasons that will become clear, the phenomenon of higher-order defeat puts serious pressure to reject any assumption of sufficiency.

 The rule-driven picture will provide a neat framework for exploring what is puzzling about higher-order evidence.
 Though not uncontroversial, it is very widely accepted.
 In particular, the most well-developed and promising attempts to come to terms with more ordinary kinds of defeaters subscribe to, or are at least compatible with, thinking about epistemic rationality in terms of following correct rules or norms.
 The picture is able to accommodate a very wide range of views.
 For instance, any view interested in a notion of well-founded belief, belief that is based in the right sort of way on adequate and undefeated reasons or evidence, will presumably need to invoke the idea of correct rules of inference in saying what it is to base a belief on the right reasons in the right kind of way.
 Or, take a view on which justified or epistemically rational degrees of belief obey the probability axioms and evolve by some form of conditionalisation.
 Presumably, proponents of such views think of a rule telling one to conditionalise on new evidence as a correct epistemic rule.